CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 !!! info "Support available"
     Please reach out to us at servicedesk@csc.fi (subject: SD Desktop).
 We will guide you through the export process in an online meeting.

-## Step 1: Download and install the Crypt4GH application
+## 1. Download and install the Crypt4GH application

 CSC provides an application that simplifies encryption key generation and data decryption.